-However, many users have reported that the audio sometimes cuts out during a Zoom meeting.
-It could be very frustrating and embarrassing while you are giving a lecture or attending an important meeting.
-Here we will discuss why Zoom audio cut out and how you can resolve it.
+Many users have reported that the audio sometimes cuts out during a Zoom meeting.
+It could be frustrating and embarrassing while you are lecturing or attending an important meeting.
+Here, we will discuss why Zoom audio cut out and how to resolve it.

 Zoom allows the host to mute and unmute your voice during meetings.
 But there are some instances where the audio cuts off, but you have not muted it.
 So, if you are in an important meeting, you must know how to deal with it quickly.
 Here are a few reasons why this audio error happens: